Towards 6G Single-Anchor Vehicle Localization Exploiting Radio-Reflective Road Markings in Tunnel Environments: Localization Methodology

 The innovation covariance is

 where $\mathbf{R}_k^{} \in \mathbb{R}^{K\times K}$ is the measurement noise covariance matrix.
 The Kalman gain is then given by

 and the state and covariance are updated as

-Due to the birth and death processes described in the previous subsection, the state dimension varies over time.
+Due to the birth and death processes, the state dimension varies over time.
 Track removal is performed by marginalizing the corresponding components from $\widehat{\mathbf{s}}_k$ and $\widehat{\mathbf{P}}_k$, while newly initialized tracks are appended with appropriate covariance initialization.
 This results in a flexible filtering structure capable of adapting to the time-varying multipath environment.
-Algorithm~\ref{alg:javelin} summarizes the complete JAVELIN pipeline comprising measurement extraction, data association, track management, and the variable-dimension \ac{ekf} recursion.